18F/18f.gsa.gov/_posts/2019-06-20-how-federalist-and-uswds-helps-agencies-become-compliant.md

 exciting new features including improved accessibility and flexible layouts.
 This is great news for content editors and website managers.
-In today’s post, we'd like to show you how you, your team, or your agency can get started with USWDS 2.0 using 18F’s Federalist platform."
+In today’s post, we'd like to show you how you, your team, or your agency can get started with USWDS 2.0 using Federalist."
 ---

-Here at 18F, we understand the importance of federal compliance - whether through recent acts, policies or standards, we make sure our products and services include standard compliance measures so that you don’t have to do this step yourself.
+Here at TTS, we understand the importance of federal compliance - whether through recent acts, policies or standards, we make sure our products and services include standard compliance measures so that you don’t have to do this step yourself.
 This is particularly important for